The Importance of Liquidity and Liquid Assets

 Even if you don't own any investments, you still need a cash reserve.
 Once Manhattan was shut down following the terrorist attacks, many businesses could not operate.
 In some cases, employees were not paid for several weeks, leaving them without a source of income.

 The United States came close to a liquidity crisis in 2008 and 2009 in the midst of the Great Recession.
+During this period, a crisis caused by speculation in the housing market spread to several large financial institutions, shaking them to their core.
 Some professional investors were rumored to be calling their spouses and warning them to go to the ATM and pull out as much money as they could get in case the banks weren't open for weeks or months.

 The Degree of Liquidity You Should Consider Maintaining

 The level of liquid assets you should keep on hand largely depends upon your estimated monthly expenses and other personal factors you should discuss with your financial planner or investment advisor.
-In all cases, you should be able to support yourself and family for at least a month or two; most financial planners agree that six months is ideal.
+In all cases, you should be able to support yourself and family for at least a month or two.
+Most financial planners agree that six months is an ideal amount to keep in an emergency fund.

-It's important to remember that national emergencies are much less likely to happen than personal emergencies such as car repairs, layoffs, washer and dryers falling apart, trips to the emergency room, home repairs, etc. Having cash on hand could allow you to stay the course with far fewer worries.
+It's important to remember that national emergencies are much less likely to happen than personal emergencies such as car repairs, layoffs, washer and dryers falling apart, trips to the emergency room, and unexpected home repairs.
+Having cash on hand could allow you to stay the course with far fewer worries.